DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 - Elbert County: Elbert County Public Health will begin to vaccinate first responders and people 70 and older on Feb.
 2 in the Exhibit Building at the Elbert County Fairgrounds, which is located at 95 Ute Avenue in Kiowa.
 Call 303-621-3144 to schedule an appointment and leave a message if prompted.

-Information on providers for Phase 2 and 3 will be available closer to the spring.
+Information on providers for Phase 2 and 3 will be available closer to the spring, but members in those groups can sign up through the state's health are providers to receive alerts and get on a wait list.

 Vaccines are not sold over the internet — if you see one, it's a scam.